manyducksco/borf/packages/client/src/State/README.md

 // send as array when received messages accumulate to 5, or when there is at least one message and 2000 milliseconds have elapsed since the last send const batched = batch(receiver, 5, 2000);

-// sends only the latest message received within a 300ms window since the last send const debounced = debounce(receiver, 300);
+// sends only the latest message received within a 300ms window since the last message was sent const debounced = debounce(receiver, 300);

 // create a receiver for a DOM event where the receiver function is the handler